AjinkyaBapat/Poem-Reciter-Skill/README.md

 You can either listen to a Random poem or a poem of your favorite Poet from our large database of poets!

-From 'William Shakespeare' to 'Oscar Wilde' and many others, this is a must-have skill to enlighten you and people around you at any time of the day.
+From *William Shakespeare* to *Oscar Wilde* and *many others*, this is a must-have skill to enlighten you and people around you at any time of the day.

 <br>